 Do You Need an SSN for a Background Check?
 (Do You Need Social Security Number for Background Check)

 Here are a few instances where an SSN is not required for a background check.
-Almost all professional background checks require the social security number to help prevent inaccurate reports and results.
+Almost all professional background checks require a social security number to help prevent inaccurate reports and results.

 Criminal Background Checks